Sports Medicine & Rheumatology Chat – Dr. Ahmed Elghawy

 Dr. Ahmed Elghawy: they’re gonna be like, well, then we’re gonna ask them that question.
 Well, the doctor just want me to take this, I remember them telling me this.
 I’m just gonna stay at this one.
 And so, you know, for them.
 It did work now all of a sudden, it’s a negative study.
 So is that the case?
 Maybe we’re at that point.
 I think we’re kind of guessing.
 But I do think that there are problems with the way that we’re making these research projects.

 Steve Washuta: There are more sports injuries than ever.
-We have more orthopedists.
-We have more people going to orthopedic and sports medicine doctors, we have more surgeries done.
-We have more medicine for those things.
+We have more orthopedists, we have more people going to orthopedic and sports medicine doctors, we have more surgeries done and we have more medicine for those things.
 Why is that if our science is getting better if our health is supposed to be getting better, or why do we have more of these issues?

 Dr. Ahmed Elghawy: Sure.
 I mean, I would say it’s hard to say I think that as we get better we know we’re the level of competition is getting better and better and better all the time.
 You know, we’re getting better at training.
 We’re also getting better at nutrition.
 Our athletes are performing at The highest level athletes now are performing at a much higher level than highest level highest level athletes were a decade ago, or before.